jv-sep23-group4-D-ArtagnanAndCompany/task-management-app/README.md

 3. Build and run project: mvn spring-boot:run
 ___
 ## 🐳 Running with Docker Compose 🐳
-If you prefer to run the Bookstore application in a Docker container using Docker Compose, follow these steps:
+If you prefer to run the task management application in a Docker container using Docker Compose, follow these steps:

 1. Clone repository: Clone the repository from the console with the command: git clone https://github.com/jv-sep23-group4-D-ArtagnanAndCompany/task-management-app.git